isomerpages/moe-standrewjuniorsch/_about-us/Philosophy.md

 ---
 ### Philosophy

-We aim for excellence in the development of an all-rounded pupil, moulded in Christian principles, so that he becomes an upright man of grace and polish.
+<p style="text-align:justify;">We aim for excellence in the development of an all-rounded pupil, moulded in Christian principles, so that he becomes an upright man of grace and polish.</p>

 #### Spiritual Aspect